microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/browser-edge-api-overview.md

 Find out about the [latest new features and updates](/graph/whats-new-overview) for this API set.

 ## Next steps
-Cloud Site Lists for IE mode resources and APIs can streamline the way you manage your IE Mode site lists in Microsoft Graph.
+The Edge API in Microsoft Graph can streamline the way you manage your IE mode site lists.
 To learn more:

 - Drill down on the methods and properties of the resources most helpful to your scenario.
 - Try the API in the [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).